simwai/spotify-playlist-keyword-filter/README.md

 The two redirect URLs serve different purposes:

 - `SPOTIFY_REDIRECT_URI`: Where Spotify sends the user back to your server
-- `APP_REDIRECT_URL`: Where your server sends the user back to your frontend
+- `FRONTEND_URL`: Where your server sends the user back to your frontend

 ## Contributing